OBJET D’ART EXCERPT

 found the photographs.”

-new reality to the explanation.
+this new reality to the explanation.
 Time travel!
-First, without
+First,

-any substantial proof to speak of, Elyse had convinced him
+without any substantial proof to speak of, Elyse had

-it was real.
-Chalk that up to feminine wiles, he thought.
+convinced him it was real.
+Chalk that up to feminine wiles,

-Then, just an hour ago, Gabriel Sands easily and smugly
+he thought.
+Then, just an hour ago, Gabriel Sands easily

-shot holes in her story with the obvious truth that any ten-
+and smugly shot holes in her story with the obvious truth

-year-old kid could have digitally doctored a photograph to
+that any ten-year-old kid could have digitally doctored a

-make time travel look real.
-He still remembered the sting
+photograph to make time travel look real.
+He still

-looking at the pictures in this envelope, his doubts again
+once he began looking at the pictures in this envelope, his

-fell away, and this time without the benefit of Elyse’s
+doubts again fell away, and this time without the benefit of

 photographs in the envelope were fake, which seemed